cloudify-cosmo/docs.getcloudify.org/content/manager_webui/tenant-management-page.md

 ### User Management via an LDAP System

 To integrate with an external user management system, you must first ensure that Cloudify Manager is configured accordingly.
-This can be achieved during the [bootstrapping process]({{< relref "installation/from-source.md" >}}), or you can run the following command on a Cloudify Manager instance on which no actions have been performed (a clean machine.)
+This can be achieved during the [installation process]({{< relref "installation/installing-manager.md" >}}), or you can run the following command on a Cloudify Manager instance on which no actions have been performed (a clean machine.)

 **Usage**